 - What manufacturing includes

-- Manufacturing exempt veterinary medicines
+- Manufacturing exempt-from-registration veterinary medicines

 - Manufacturing registered vet medicines

-- Changing a certificate
+- Change a Good Manufacturing Practice (GMP) certificate

-- Manufacturing for export
+- Manufacturing veterinary medicines for export

 - getting materials